alanhasn/alanhasn/README.md

 </h1>

 <p align="center">
-  IT Technician & Backend and DevOps Engineer • Networking and Security  Enthusiast
+  IT Technician & Backend and DevOps Engineer • Networking and Security  Enthusiast | Beginner in Android application development
 </p>